Introit

 Jesus said to Nicodemus: 13 “No one has ascended into heaven except the one who descended from heaven, the Son of Man.
 And just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, 15 that whoever believes in him may have eternal life.
 16 “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.
 17 “Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him.”

-I’m afraid of snakes.
-I got it from my mother.
-She wouldn't even look at a snake’s picture.
-Neither will I. So when I go to a doctor’s office and see a snake wrapped around a pole, I get a little nervous.
+While waiting in a doctor's office recently, I noticed on the wall the traditional emblem of the medical profession— a snake wrapped around a pole.
 Ever wonder where that came from?
-It’s the symbol of the Greek god of medicine, Asclepius.
-The snakes named after him are harmless.
-They were kept in the hospital-temples built by the ancient Greeks in honor of the god.
-That’s why you see them in doctors’ offices and hospitals to this day.
+It’s the symbol of the Greek god of medicine, Asclepius, who was believed to have healing powers.
+Harmless snakes named after him were kept in hospital-temples built by the ancient Greeks in honor of the god.
+The entwined serpent wrapped around Asclepius' rod symbolized the shedding of the snake's skin, a metaphor for renewal, regeneration, and the healing process.
+That’s why you see them in doctors’ offices, hospitals and pharmacies to this day.

-I must confess I always thought the medical profession got its snake from Moses.
+Now I must confess I always thought the medical profession got its snake from the Old Testament.
 When the people grumbled against God and against Moses in the desert.
 And the Lord sent poisonous serpents among the people, and they bit the people, so that many Israelites died.
 Those snakes weren’t harmless.
 They were called “saraphs,” which in Hebrew means “the fiery one,” because their bite burned.

 Strangely, after the people repented God commanded Moses, ‘Make a poisonous serpent, and set it on a pole; and everyone who is bitten shall look at it and live.’
 So Moses made a serpent of bronze, and put it upon a pole; and whenever a serpent bit someone, that person would look at the serpent of bronze and live (Num.
 21:5-9).

 Now I don’t know about you, but a snake--whether the innocent kind Asceplius carried or the poisonous kind Moses fashioned--a snake isn’t my idea of medicine.
 Nor, I fear, was the cross.
-Which, I suppose, is why Jesus compared being lifted up on the cross to Moses lifting up the serpent in the wilderness (Jn.
-3:13).
+Which makes Jesus comparing his being lifted up on the cross to Moses lifting up the serpent in the wilderness (Jn.
+3:13) so very strange.
 For no one would imagine the cross to be a sign of healing.
 Much less something that would draw all people to himself (cf. Jn.
 12:32).
-On the contrary, the sight of it would provoke as much terror as any saraph.
-No wonder Jesus compared the cross to Moses’ serpent on a pole.
-There was nothing else to suggest such a loathsome thing could save people from perishing.
+On the contrary, the sight of it would provoke as much terror as any saraph would.
+Which is why, I suppose, Jesus made the comparison.
+There was nothing else to suggest such a loathsome thing as the cross could save people from perishing but those seraphs on the pole.

-‘Cause it’s easy to miss the mystery.
-How like cures like, right through the cross, to resurrection.
 Which reminds me, the myth of Asclepius ends with him being struck dead by one of Zeus’ lightning bolts.
 Why?
-Because the God of medicine was raising people from the dead.
-How unlike the Supreme God of Christian faith who highly exalted [Christ] and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father (Phil.
+Because the God of medicine was raising people from the dead — unlike the Supreme God of Christian faith who highly exalted [Christ] and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father (Phil.
 2:9-11).
 Who lives and reigns, forever and ever.
 Amen.

 Lifted up among us, O God, is Jesus the crucified: sign of your steadfast love and pledge of your will to save.
 To those who look upon the cross with faith grant healing of soul and life eternal.
 We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 (ICEL; 1998)